 The schools are closed the following legal holidays: New Year's Day, MLK Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, December 24th - 26th.
-The school may close for one (1) day each quarter for staff training.
+The school may close up to 2 (two) days each quarter for staff training.
 You will be notified of any other closings.
 Holidays that fall on a weekend may be recognized the prior Friday and/or following Monday.